 Diabetes can lead to high levels of blood sugar, which leads to skin breakdown, unhealthy nerves and difficulty in controlling weight, energy and mood.

 Not a happy combination.

-Another negative effect of being overweight is perhaps the most obvious; more weight equals more stress through the joints and discs in the spine, which directly increases pressure on the irritated nerve root in someone suffering from sciatica.
+Another negative effect of being overweight is perhaps the most obvious; more weight equals more stress through the joints and discs in the spine, which directly increases pressure on an irritated sciatic nerve, making symptoms worse for someone suffering from sciatica.

 From my experience, I have found that many painful conditions, not just sciatica, can be significantly helped through dietary changes and weight loss by reducing the stress on tissues within the body.

-By knowing about the foods to avoid when you have sciatica, you should also see a positive change to your body weight!
+By knowing about the sciatica foods to avoid, you should also see a positive change to your body weight!

-For my full guide on how to lose weight easily and comfortably (even when you are unable to exercise), click HERE!
+You can also check out my full guide on how to lose weight easily and comfortably (even when you are unable to exercise) – click HERE!